PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 ```0X FF FF FF FF FF FF FF FF```

+This is denoted as (-2147483648)-(+2147483648) using zero-order indexing.

 # Floating Point Numbers

-As we have seen earlier, the computer operates using a series of binary switches known as bits and 8 of these are grouped together to make a byte.
+The computer operates using a series of binary switches known as bits and 8 of these are grouped together to make a byte.

 Signals received or emitted from computer hardware itself can be digital:
 * "off" (0)